Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Supplementary Materials

-For the initialization of the chains, $\boldsymbol{\Theta}$ are initialized at some plausible values added with scatter based on the standard deviation of the priors.
-The UDG locations are initialized uniformly across the study region $S$ with the initial UDG numbers being Poisson with parameter being the starting value of $\lambda_c$.
-For the physical parameters of UDGs, their initial values are drawn from their respective priors.
+To initialize the chains, all (hyper-) parameters are given initial values drawn from their respective (hyper-) priors.
+The UDG locations are initialized uniformly across the study region $S$ with the initial UDG numbers being Poisson with parameter $\lambda_c$ being the starting value.
+The burn-in period is determined by inspecting the traceplots and the details given in Table \ref{tab:fixed-dim diagnostic}.

 For $C_\theta$ in the initial run of the adaptive MCMC algorithm for the fixed-dimensional parameters $\boldsymbol{\Theta}$, we set the diagonal element for $\beta_0$ to $0.025$ and $\lambda_c$ to $0.1$.
 When there are elliptical galaxies in the images, all components of the S\'{e}rsic parameters have corresponding diagonal elements in $C_\theta$ being $0.025$.
+For $\varepsilon$, we have effectively set it to $0$, our experiments showed that $\varepsilon = 0$ has no impact on the final MCMC results especially for uni-modal posteriors as indicated by \cite{Haario_2001}, which are the case here.

 For the the scale parameters of the proposal distributions in the move step (shown in Table 2 of the main text) of our algorithm, we set $\delta_c = 0.25$, $\Delta_U = \text{diag}(0.05)$, $\delta_\varphi = 0.05$, $\delta_\mu = 0.1$, $\delta_{\sigma,B} = 0.05$, and $\delta_{\sigma,C} = 0.05$.